v-mk-s/production_ready_BC_ML/ml_project/docs/README.md

 # __Basic usage__

 ## __Run the training pipeline with hydra__
-In directory `ml_project`, run the following command:
+In the directory `ml_project`, run the following command:

 `>>> python3 pipeline.py`